U.S. officials intensify pressure on Turkey to stop Syria assault

 Five Islamic State fighters fled a jail there, and foreign women from the group being held in a camp torched tents and attacked guards with sticks and stones, the Kurds said.

-Milley told reporters he had just spoken with the chief of the Turkish General Staff, General Yasar Guler, who he said “understands clearly” that the prisoners would be Ankara’s responsibility in the areas where it carries out the offensive.
+Milley told reporters he had just spoken with the chief of the Turkish General Staff, General Yasar Guler, who “understands clearly” that the prisoners would be Ankara’s responsibility in areas where it carries out the offensive.

 “We, the U.S. military, have no responsibility to ... secure those ISIS prisoners in Syria,” Milley said.

-Pentagon officials also stressed the need for Turkey to avoid doing anything to endanger U.S. forces inside Syria, who numbered about 1,000 prior to the incursion.
+Pentagon officials also stressed the need for Turkey to avoid endangering U.S. forces inside Syria, who numbered about 1,000 prior to the incursion.
 Although U.S. troops had no intention of firing on Turkey, its North Atlantic Treaty Organization ally, the Pentagon noted they had the right to defend themselves.

 Milley said Turkey had been told of U.S. positions in Syria.

-“The Turkish military is fully aware - down to explicit grid coordinate detail - of the locations of U.S. forces,” he said.

-An explosion occurred on Friday near a U.S. military outpost near Kobane in Syria, a U.S. official said, but no U.S. personnel were reported hurt and the source of the blast was not immediately clear.
+An explosion occurred on Friday near a U.S. military outpost near Kobane in Syria, a U.S. official said, but no U.S. personnel were reported hurt.
+The source of the blast was not immediately clear.

-Turkey’s Defense Ministry said it took all measures to ensure no U.S. base was damaged while it responded to harassment fire that originated near a U.S. base in Syria.

 Additional reporting by Makini Brice, Jeff Mason, Idrees Ali and Humeyra Pamuk in Washington, and Ali Kucukgocmen in Istanbul; Editing by Mary Milliken and Daniel Wallis